 This matters because you should be targeting your potential subscriber based on what you’re going to send for content.
 You want to make sure they are part of the right group for you to send to.
 For instance, dog lovers would be great to target with the aforementioned afghan.

-As an example we’re going to use a fake e-commerce store which sells dog toys.
 Let’s call it Dog Store Online, because we’re big on originality around here.

 Dog Store Online has a strong following on their social channels and sales are going great.
 Their brand had a big hit with a toy so amazing we can’t even describe it.
 This completely awesome and mind-blowing toy sold thousand times overs, but since then they haven’t been able to follow up on that success, customers have started to dwindle away.
 Dog Store Online is now wishing they did more to keep their customers around.
 So what could they have done?
 (Spoiler alert: Email.)